 Driver performance is inextricably linked to the ability to build and maintain efficient and successful delivery operations.
 Since the quality of service that a fleet delivers has a huge impact on the overall customer experience, businesses need to find innovative ways to motivate and reward their drivers.

 Punctuality in the last mile is an imperative for today’s consumer – whether they’re waiting for a piece of clothing, a new fridge or just a pizza.
 How to provide them with an agile, flexible and transparent experience is something that is widely discussed in our industry these days.
 But how can companies also improve process efficiency and driver performance while also making sure that you retain good drivers for the long term?

-There are three main ways in which companies can reward their drivers.
+There are three main ways in which companies can reward their drivers and improve their fleet management.
 It’s important to mention that there is no silver bullet strategy as to the best way to motivate a fleet since it often depends on the company’s business objectives.
 For some businesses, the number of items each driver delivers would determine whether the operation is successful, while for others it would be the speed of the delivery or the customer service itself once the driver arrives at their destination.

 Tips are a widely used method to reward services.
 In theory, the better the service, the bigger the tip.
 This works well for many companies, especially those for which speed and friendly service is paramount.
 What’s more, there are certain product categories, such as food deliveries, where people are used to the tip being a part of the experience.
 However, it is important to take into consideration that for other categories, people might not be accustomed to tipping.
 What’s more, a delay in a delivery might not always be directly related to the driver’s performance, even though it might still result in a lower tip.
 Nonetheless, tipping is still a strong incentive, as it motivates drivers to offer a service that is friendly, punctual and responsive to customer needs.